SwedbankPay/developer.swedbankpay.com/_includes/merchant-authenticated-consumer.md

 When the consumer is authenticated by the Merchant, some payment instruments will allow a more frictionless payment process.
-Invoice One-Click payments does not require the last 4/5 digits in the payers social security number (SSN).
+Invoice One-Click payments does not require the last 4/5 digits in the payer's social security number (SSN), for instance.

-Below you can see an example of how the payment window looks like with the One-Click payment without SSN to the left.
-And the payer can press the pay button directly.
-To the right, the payment window from the response and request from above with the required SSN number.
+Below you can see an example of how the payment window looks like with and without Merchant Authenticated Consumer.
+To the left, the SSN is removed altogether because the payer is authenticated by the Merchant, and to the right the last 4/5 digits of the SSN required as usual.

 ![One-Click Payments without SSN][mac-no-ssn]{:width="436" height="393"}
 ![Payments with SSN][mac-with-ssn]{:width="436" height="393"}